RAKWireless/wisblock-node-red/interface/rak13005/rak13005-linbus/README.md

-# LinBUS communication using WisBlock LIN MODULE RAK13005 on RAK7391
+# LinBUS communication using WisBlock LIN MODULE RAK13005

 [TOC]

 ## 1.Introduction

-This guide explains how to use the [RAK13005](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK13005/Overview/) in combination with RAK7391 WisGate Developer Connect to interface a linBUS device using node-red.
+This guide explains how to use the [RAK13005](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK13005/Overview/)  with node-red.

 ### 1.1 linBUS protocol